Skip to main content

 6. Can I work and still receive a disability benefit from SERS?

 You cannot work for the State of Illinois and receive disability benefits from SERS.
-You can work outside of state employment and earn up to $3,660.00 in any calendar quarter without interfering with your disability benefit.
-This amount changes periodically and SERS will update you as changes occur.
+You can work outside of state employment and earn up to the “substantial gainful activity” rate for a calendar quarter without interfering with your disability benefit.
+This amount changes periodically and can be accessed at https://www.ssa.gov/oact/cola/sga.html.

 7. What is the difference between occupational disability benefits and non-occupational disability benefits?